stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 * add this package `npm install gulp-webpack-typescript-pipeline --save-dev`
 * create a file called `gulpfile.js in your project root`
 * create a `tsconfig.json` in your root folder and put in your project settings
-* optionally create a `tslint.json` in your root folder and put in your lint settings
 * in your gulpfile add the following:

 ```